fortinet-solutions-cse/sdwan-advpn-reference/Project_Template_Reference.md

 %}
 ```

+NOTE: All the Edge devices and the Hubs must be assigned a profile!

 Apart from the list of interfaces, the profile can also specify that a device is in HA cluster mode:

 | Parameter | Values | Description                           | Example |